 |MKT 313||Consumer Behavior||3|

 |MKT 410||Managing Innovation||3|

 |Credit Hours Subtotal:||18|

-In addition to completing the specific prerequisites included in the descriptions of the following courses, all students seeking to enroll in 300- or 400-level courses in the Culverhouse College of Commerce must have earned a minimum of 60 credit hours.
+In addition to completing the specific prerequisites included in the descriptions of the following courses, all students seeking to enroll in 300- or 400-level courses in the Culverhouse College of Business must have earned a minimum of 60 credit hours.

 The internationalization of business is a critical reality to those operating in the modern business world.
 Understanding cross-cultural differences in markets and business practices and adopting an international competitive mindset is critical to the success of today's business leaders.
 The international business specialization is designed for students who are interested in entering the international arena.
 This program is designed for students of any major, with electives that span such areas as marketing, management, economics and finance.
 Due to the nature of international business, this specialization requires 12-15 total hours, including an overseas study component.

 In program-approved situations, the global elective and the study abroad class could be one and the same (e.g., the global accounting standards class offered abroad by the accounting department).